How to gain executive support for measuring cyber risk

 “Applying CRQ to use cases which are linked to strategic decisions is one way to get more engagement and support from a top-down perspective,” says Tom Callaghan, Co-founder of C-Risk and co-chair of the FAIR Institute Paris chapter.

-“By working with your business teams using this approach, you can get a lot closer to driving decisions in the organisation and understanding how business works and getting more support for information security governance,” he adds.
+“By working with your business teams using this approach, you can get a lot closer to driving decisions in the organization and understanding how business works and getting more support for information security governance,” he adds.

 Transform how you model, measure, and manage cyber risk.